 We will respond with a ticket number(s).
 Deadline to purchase lunch tickets is Saturday, September 8

 Monday, 24 September:

 Sloughhouse Cemetery Tour (4:00 pm – Dusk).
 (Free) Open for tours and hosted by area historian Roberta Tanner

 Elk Grove Cemetery Tour (4:00 pm – Dusk).
 (Free) -Open for tours and family members of the deceased will be on hand to tell stories of their ancestors.

 Wednesday, 26 September:

-Old Town Foundation Walking Tour of Old Elk Grove and Dinner (6:00 pm – 9:00 pm) Meet at the Wells Fargo Stagecoach at the Old Town Plaza at 6:00.
+Old Town Foundation Walking Tour of Old Elk Grove and Dinner (6:00 pm – 7:00 pm) Meet at the Wells Fargo Stagecoach at the Old Town Plaza at 6:00 pm.
 Tour will be lead by Old Town Association President Angi Perry and is free.
 Diner afterwards is your option.
 Several local restaurants are giving discounts on pricing for those who enjoy the tour.

 Thursday, 27 September:

 Franklin Cemetery Tour (4:00 pm – Dusk).
 (Free) – Open for tours and family members of the deceased will be on hand to tell stories of their ancestors.